Northern Lesser Galago, Galago senegalensis

 Their main predators are large snakes, jackals, mongooses, genets, wild cats, raptors, small carnivores, and owls.
 Chimpanzees have been observed hunting the sleeping galalgos with spears in tree hollows.
 Humans are another threat.
 Galagos are killed and sold as bushmeat or for their organs, which are believed to have traditional medicinal properties.
 Some are also captured for the illegal pet trade.

-The galago senegalensis is listed on Appendix II of the Convention on International Trade in Endangered Species (CITES).
+The Northern lesser galago, galago senegalensis, is listed on Appendix II of the Convention on International Trade in Endangered Species (CITES).
 They occur in a large number of protected areas throughout the range including Tsavo West National Park, Tsavo East National Park, Mt.
 Kenya National Park, Meru National Park, Kora National Park, Samburu National Reserve, Shaba National Reserve, Buffalo Springs National Reserve in Kenya; in Tanzania, in Grumeti Game Reserve, Serengeti National Park, Lake Manyara National Park, Tarangire National Park and Mikumi National Park; in Uganda, in Kidepo Valley National Park, Otzi Forest Reserve, Agoro-Agu National Reserve; and in the Gambia, in Niumi National Park.

 - Primates – The Amazing World of Lemurs, Monkeys, and Apes – Barbara Sleeper